Tom2096/Water-Meter-Monitor/README.md

 The eigenvalues and right eigenvectors are then computed to determine the direction of the arm

-The eigenvector corrosponding with the largest eigenvalue is then projected onto the x and y axies, which can be calculated to give the angle of rotation and the odometer reading.
+The eigenvector corresponding  with the largest eigenvalue is then projected onto the x and y axis, which can be calculated to give the angle of rotation and the odometer reading.
 ![Denoised Image](https://github.com/Tom2096/Water-Meter-Monitor/blob/main/Imgs/Figure_5.png)